 Success for an industrial engineer has always had roots in the search for dependability and function at an affordable cost.

 Ethernet always held out the promise of high function in most regards, but determinism was missing.
 Hardware that could survive industrial settings was also lacking.
-The technology, hardware, software and volume that have made Industrial Ethernet affordable and useful is a relatively recent development.
+The technology, hardware, software and volume that have made Industrial Ethernet affordable and useful are a relatively recent developments.

 Industrial managed switches are the key to this improvement.
 Until a few years ago, the typical Ethernet installation used repeaters to distribute data.
 The resulting network resembled this:

 Ethernet resolves collisions by randomly delaying data.
 Therefore, this configuration doesn’t work for complex networks with high data rates and time-sensitive applications.
 While good for non-industrial uses, Ethernet was at first unsuitable for industrial control applications.
 Replacing repeaters with switches made for a more reliable network: